 The Private Debt Collection Program

-While most taxpayers file and pay their taxes on time, some still have outstandingbalances owed to the Treasury of the United States.
-The IRS estimates that the difference between the total amount of taxes owed and taxes paid, known as the tax gap, currently exceeds $400 billion.
+While most taxpayers file and pay their taxes on time, some still have outstanding balances owed to the Treasury of the United States.
+The IRS estimates that the difference between the total amount of taxes owed and taxes paid – known as the tax gap – currently exceeds $688 billion.

-In December 2015, Congress mandated the creation of the Internal Revenue Service (IRS) Private Debt Collection (PDC) Program within Section 32102 of the Fixing America’s Surface Transportation Act.
-The program provides the IRS with much-needed manpower resources to assist with the collection of a subset of outstanding tax underpayments – specifically those where a tax return was filed but additional taxes are due.
-Four high-quality firms were selected to partner with the IRS for this effort: CBE Group, ConServe, Performant Recovery, and Pioneer Credit Recovery.
+In December 2015, Congress created the Internal Revenue Service (IRS) Private Debt Collection (PDC) Program through the Fixing America’s Surface Transportation Act.
+The PDC Program provides solutions to help taxpayers voluntarily settle their outstanding tax underpayment debt – where a tax return was filed but taxes are overdue – and provides additional expertise, manpower and resources to help the IRS expand customer service to support taxpayers.

-With billions in federal taxes uncollected each year, the government’s partnership with private recovery companies returns vital funding to the U.S. Treasury and helps Americans achieve a zero balance with the IRS through collaborative solutions that allow voluntary compliance to fulfill individual tax obligations.
+With hundreds of billions in federal taxes uncollected each year, the government’s partnership with private recovery specialists returns vital funding to the U.S. Treasury – funding used to sustain other critical federal programs – while providing collaborative solutions to help Americans fulfil their tax obligations in a manageable way.